Zerorules1/data-science-bootcamp-8/README.md

 6. Data Visualization
 7. Essential Statistics for Data Analyst
 8. Essential Machine Leraning for Data Analyst
-9. Pythone programming & Essential Python for Data Analyst
+9. Python programming & Essential Python for Data Analyst
 10. Dashboard

 You can find me on LinkedIn https://www.linkedin.com/in/tsorn